 There are four Houses at ACG School Jakarta – Cicaks, Gecko, Biawaks and Komodos.
 Throughout the School, students are allocated to one of these Houses for sporting, cultural and other activities.
 House-based programmes provide additional ways for students to build relationships with other students across the school.
 Students are very supportive.
 There is a clear expectation that older students will always care for their younger peers.

 KarangKita (meaning “Our Corals”) is a project by Salsa, Adam, and Alisha of Year 13 for our CAS Project, which is required to complete the IB Diploma Programme.
 The goal is not only to spread awareness on the conditions of our coral reefs and the importance of their welfare but also to make sure that people minimize the damage of these corals by replanting the corals that will last for future generations to come.
 The students are using Instagram to share information and updates about corals and are selling pins as their primary method of fundraising to replant corals in Kiluan Dolphin Beach, Lampung, Indonesia.
 Please support this great cause by purchasing the pins by contacting and following them on Instagram @KarangKita or by sharing with others about KarangKita!

-The digital Yearbook provides a comprehensive record of the events and activities that took place during the 2019-2020 school year and includes a number of great photographs and videos.
+The digital Yearbook provides a comprehensive record of the events and activities that took place during the 2020-2021 school year and includes a number of great photographs.